snowwhirls/Latgale/README.md

 ### HTML5 template

-Hyperspace by HTML5 UP
-html5up.net | @ajlkn
-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+[Hyperspace by HTML5 UP]( https://html5up.net/hyperspace ), free for personal and commercial use under the [CCA 3.0 license]( html5up.net/license ).